-- 1. Remove the boiler from its chassis as shown in Fig. 7a on pg.
-12 - 2.
-Unplug the black wires from their connector. - 3.
+- 1. Remove the boiler from the engine (see Fig. 7 on pg.
+12).
+To do this, unscrew the leading truck bracket and move it aside to access the front body mount screw.
+Remove the one front and two rear body mount screws and carefully lift the boiler from the chassis, being careful to leave the wires attached. - 2.
+Unplug the black wires from their connector.
+You must change both the firebox light and cab interior light at the same time. - 3.
 Remove the firebox light bulb by pulling it down and out of its bracket.
 You may find it easier to unscrew the bracket from the boiler before removing the bulb.
 Replace the bulb by pushing it up and into the bracket.
-You may need to use small pliers to do this.
+You may need to use small pliers to do this. - 4.
+Remove the cab interior light by pulling gently on the wire until the bulb comes free of its housing.
+Push the replacement bulb into position. - 5.
+Reassemble in reverse order, taking care not to pinch any wires.